qnkhuat/booknotes/letoverlambda/notes.md

 One interesting aspect about Forth is thread, and it's not the conventional kind of threading.
 Most popular threading are indrect threaded, but most forth implementaiton are direct threaded

-Thread is a sequence of forht words that are executed in a particular order.
+Thread is a sequence of forth words that are executed in a particular order.

 Threads in Forth provide a powerful way to organize and structure your code, making it easier to understand and maintain.

 ;; https://en.wikipedia.org/wiki/Threaded_code
+Thread code are code that consists almost completely of calls to subroutines, these subroutines could be machine code or interpreted.

 Learn more about direct, indirect, subroutine and token threading.

 "subroutine-threaded code" (also "call-threaded code") consists of a series of machine-language "call" instructions (or addresses of functions to "call", as opposed to direct threading's use of "jump")

 Token-threaded code implements the thread as a list of indices into a table of operations; the index width is naturally chosen to be as small as possible for density and efficiency.

+Found a pretty interesting blog post about forth: https://ratfactor.com/forth/forth_talk_2023.html

+"Compiling" in Forth means:
+- Putting the address of a word in memory
+- Putting the code to push a literal onto the stack